marvinobig/dev-resources/README.md

-# dev-resources
+# Dev-resources
-A collection of everything a dev would need when developing a website.
+A collection of every resource I've come across when developing websites.